 After the stack is successfully deployed, you should be able to access Minio server via Minio Client

 Remove the distributed Minio services and related network by

 By default the Docker Compose file uses the Docker image for latest Minio server release.
 You can change the image tag to pull a specific Minio Docker image.

 There are 4 minio distributed instances created by default.
-You can add more Minio services (upto total 16) to your Minio Swarm deployment.
-To add a deployment
+You can add more Minio services (up to total 16) to your Minio Swarm deployment.
+To add a service

 - Replicate a service definition and change the name of the new service appropriately.